SovereignCloudStack/k8s-cluster-api-provider/doc/Upgrade-Guide.md

 To be written
 1. Create new management host in same project -- avoid name conflicts with different prefix, to be tweaked later.
-Avoid testcluster creation.
+Avoid testcluster creation
-2. Ensure it's up an running ...
+2. Ensure it's up and running ...
 3. Tweak prefix
 4. Copy over configs (and a bit of state though that's uncritical) by using the directories
-5. Copy over the openstack credentials clouds.yaml and the kubectl config.
+5. Copy over the openstack credentials clouds.yaml and the kubectl config
 6. clusterctl move

 ## Updating workload clusters